Dependency Parsing with Bottom-up Hierarchical Pointer Networks: Experiments

 \subsection{Settings}

-We use the code of the original parser by \citet{fernandez-gonzalez-gomez-rodriguez-2019-left} (with the modifications proposed for the single-task parser in \cite{multipointer}) and implement the bottom-up Hierarchical Pointer Network plus the two novel transition systems, allowing a homogeneous comparison against the baseline.
-Similarly to \cite{liu-etal-2019-hierarchical}, we experiment with the two available gate mechanisms in combination with the proposed transition systems and fusion function implementations.
+We use the code of the original parser by \citet{fernandez-gonzalez-gomez-rodriguez-2019-left} (with the modifications proposed for the single-task parser in \citep{multipointer}) and implement the bottom-up Hierarchical Pointer Network plus the two novel transition systems, allowing a homogeneous comparison against the baseline.
+Similarly to \citep{liu-etal-2019-hierarchical}, we experiment with the two available gate mechanisms in combination with the proposed transition systems and fusion function implementations.
+All models were executed on an Intel(R) Core(TM) i7-8700K CPU @ 3.70GHz with two 12 GB GeForce GTX 1080 Ti GPUs.

-Character and PoS tag embeddings are randomly initialized and word vectors are initialized with pre-trained structured-skipgram embeddings \cite{Ling2015} for English and Chinese, and Polyglot embeddings \cite{al-rfou-etal-2013-polyglot} for other languages, being all of them fine-tuned during training.
+While character and PoS tag embeddings are randomly initialized, we use pre-trained embeddings for initializing word vectors: structured-skipgram embeddings \citep{Ling2015} for English and Chinese, and Polyglot embeddings \citep{al-rfou-etal-2013-polyglot} for other languages.
+All embeddings are fine-tuned during training.

-For PTB and CTB, we additionally concatenate deep contextualized word embeddings from the pre-trained language model BERT \cite{devlin-etal-2019-bert}.
-We follow the greener and less resource-consuming approach undertaken by \cite{multipointer} and directly feed fixed weights extracted from BERT as described in Section~\ref{sec:l2r}, without any fine-tuning to our specific task.
-More specifically, we extract a combination of weights from 17-20 layers of BERT$_\textsc{LARGE}$ for PTB and weights from the second-to-last layer of BERT$_\textsc{BASE}$ for CTB, \dani{averaging BERT-based embeddings when a word is tokenized into more than one subword.}
+For PTB and CTB, we additionally concatenate contextualized word embeddings obtained from the pre-trained language model BERT \citep{devlin-etal-2019-bert}.
+We follow the greener and less resource-consuming approach undertaken by \citep{multipointer} and directly feed BERT fixed weights as described in Section~\ref{sec:l2r}, without any fine-tuning to our specific task.
+More specifically, we extract a combination of weights from \spellchange{layers 17-20} of BERT$_\textsc{LARGE}$ for PTB and weights from the \spellchange{11th} layer of BERT$_\textsc{BASE}$ for CTB, averaging BERT-based embeddings when a word is tokenized into more than one subword.

-Finally, we use beam size 10 for PTB and CTB, and 1 for UD, the Adam optimizer \cite{Adam} and follow \cite{ma-etal-2018-stack,DozatM17} for parameter optimization and hyper-parameter selection.
-These are detailed in Table~\ref{tab:hyper}.
+Finally, we use beam size 10 for PTB and CTB, and 1 for Universal Dependencies treebanks; we employ the Adam optimizer \citep{Adam} for parameter optimization and further details about hyper-parameter selection are reported in Table~\ref{tab:hyper}.